Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 It is that simple.
 Nothing I have suggested is too risky.

-It took me a long time to say things extremely dirty.
+It took me a long time to say extremely dirty things.
 The first time I did, my husband reacted so viscerally that I sent him over the edge before I had even warmed up.
-This only led to a very welcomed ‘twice in one night’.
+This only led to a very welcome ‘twice in one night’.

 If what I have recommended is still outside of your comfort zone, consider reading erotica.
-To yourself is fine and it may inspire your imagination to grab hold of things you are comfortable saying.
-But reading it aloud, to or with your partner brings seduction to a whole new level.
-Here is one of my favorites.
+To yourself is fine, and it may inspire your imagination to grab hold of things you are comfortable saying.
+But reading it aloud, to or with your partner, brings seduction to a whole new level.

 Beyond the physical.